-The story of our research journey began in New Orleans where I moved in February 2006, not long after Hurricane Katrina.
+The story of my research began in New Orleans, not long after Hurricane Katrina.
 Just like any place in any country that experiences a natural disaster, the infrastructure was disrupted, the population was in flux and law enforcement personnel were overextended.
-In order to rebuild the city there was a sudden demand for low-wage labor, which created an ideal scenario for labor exploitation and human trafficking.
+In order to rebuild the city, there was a sudden demand for low-wage labor, which created an ideal scenario for labor exploitation and human trafficking.
 This resulted in contractors who brought in and exploited workers unnoticed.

 This is actually where the latter part of the book title (Hidden in Plain Sight) came from: the workers were exploited out in the open, but they were hidden in plain sight because no one was paying attention to the exploitation.
 I first began to research human trafficking cases in New Orleans and the Gulf Coast region and after seeing the common patterns I added the entire U.S. and 23 other nations.

-Despite the similarities between nations there are also unique differences.
+Despite the similarities between nations, there are also unique differences.
 We examine specific cultural, economic, environmental and geopolitical factors that contribute to each nation’s trafficking issues.
-We also highlights common phenomena that governments and international anti-traffickers should consider in their fight against this illicit trade.
+We also highlight common phenomena that governments and international anti-traffickers should consider in their fight against this illicit trade.

 — Stephanie Hepburn